Digital Transformation

 Bids can be deployed faster with automation, removing the need for a human to analyze each part of the bid and inform stakeholders.
 As stakeholders make decisions and generate quotes, an automated solution can notify the rest of the team, streamlining this previously time-consuming manual task

 All the data generated and used during the bidding process can also be collected to derive insights in the future.
-For example, when new bid invitations arrive, data from previous bids can inform decisions and make the bid submission process even more efficient and accurate.
+For example, when new bid invitations arrive, data from previous bids can inform decisions and make the submission process even more efficient and accurate.

 2. Increased Productivity